railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 Once the customer name has been selected, different fields of the order become completed automatically, based on the configuration of the partner form for that customer:

 * :guilabel:`Order Address` : person handling the order at the customer.
-By default, Open ERP proposes the Contact Address at the selected partner.
+By default, OpenERP proposes the Contact Address at the selected partner.

 * :guilabel:`Delivery Address` : address used on the delivery order.
-By default, Open ERP proposes the Delivery address from the partner form.
+By default, OpenERP proposes the Delivery address from the partner form.
 If nothing is defined in that slot, it uses the default address instead.